 So, what exactly is version control?

-Version control is the process of managing different versions of files over time, which is typically done using a version control system.
-While they may have originally appeared in software development to manage changes to code, version control systems aren’t as complicated as they sound.
+Version control manages different versions of files over time.
+Version control systems initially appeared in software development to manage changes to code.
+Now they aren’t as complicated as they sound.
 It could simply be software that tracks changes and allows you to access all previous versions of a file at any time.
-A version control system could also be a set of rules for working with files, such as a folder architecture to store different versions separately.
+A version control system could also be a set of rules for working with files such as a folder architecture to store different versions.

-These various uses go far beyond creating code; for example, document version control could help a writer manage different drafts of content or a graphic designer track the changes made to a design file.
+The uses for version control go far beyond creating code.
+For example, document version control could help a writer manage different drafts of a book.
+It could also help a graphic designer track which design is final for a client.

 How to create a document management system with version control

-There are a variety of approaches you can take to version control, depending on the needs of your team and the size of your organization.
-Most people will simply tell someone what version of a file they’re sending or label documents with initials or “reviewed.”
-Everyone labels documents differently, so this approach can quickly become confused when just two people are working together—let alone a larger team or organization.
+There are a variety of approaches you can take to version control, depending on your team's needs and the size of your organization.
+Most people will give a version number to a file they’re sending or label documents with initials or “reviewed.”
+Everyone labels things differently, so this approach can quickly become confused, especially with many collaborators across a large organization.
 When it gets to this point, a defined approach is needed to manage a team’s files.

 It may seem obvious but having a rigorous naming convention that your team follows is essential to version control.
-For starters, a naming convention must be consistent, and it must be clear to anyone accessing your files.
-However, it should also be based on how your team interacts with those files.
-If, for example, the dating of documents is the most important factor to your team in organizing them, then file names should begin with a date.
-This would be the most common way that you will filter and search through those documents for your team.
-From there, file names should include the most significant pieces of information to understand what is in the document.
-Of course, if you’re going to use a naming convention alone as your version control system, then it also must include a numbering system for different file versions, too.
+For starters, a naming convention must be consistent and clear to anyone accessing your files.
+It should also be based on how your team interacts with those files.
+If, for example, the documents' dates are the most important factor to your team in organizing them, then file names should begin with a date.
+The first part of the name should reflect the most common way your team searches through those documents.
+From there, file names should include the most important information to quickly determine content.
+If you’re going to use a naming convention alone as your version control system, it must also include a numbering system for different and new versions.

-Once you’ve established a method of labeling your documents that works for your team, you need a readily accessible system for storing them securely.
+Once you’ve established a method of labeling your documents that works for your team, you need an accessible system for storing them securely.
 That’s where information architecture comes in, which is simply the layout of folders and files you use to store information.
-Naturally, naming convention also plays a big role here—there’s no use having strictly organized file names if they’re in a folder titled “Work.”
-However, information architecture is also a matter of who has access to those files, because not every file should be available to every member of your organization.
+Naturally, a naming convention also plays a significant role here—there’s no use having strictly organized file names if they’re in a folder titled “Work.”
+However, information architecture is also a matter of who has access to those files because not every file should be available to every member of your organization.

-The best way to handle this is typically via a shared file storage solution.
+Usually, the best way to handle this is via a shared file storage solution.
 Team folders in Dropbox Business let you create a secure information architecture.
-By assigning specific teams within Dropbox, you can then create repositories for their work with specific access permissions for people inside and outside the team.
-From there, you can ensure that files aren’t changed without permission and different versions of files can be archived securely.
+By assigning specific teams within Dropbox, you can create repositories for their work with specific access permissions for people inside and outside the team.

-At the very least, version control software automatically stores every previous version of a file.
-This can then be accessed or reverted to at any point and also serves as a back-up for the current version of the file.
-Team members can also work concurrently on separate files with version control software before updating to the current version.
-This makes it simple to merge changes and resolve any file conflicts.
+Dropbox Sync automatically stores every previous version of a file.
+All of your files can then be accessed or reverted for up to 180 days.
+Sync also serves as a backup for the current version of the file.
+Team members can work concurrently on separate files with Dropbox before updating to the current version making it simple to merge changes and resolve any file conflicts.

 In a nutshell: version control software simplifies the whole process of file versioning and provides added benefits to teams working with those files.